Immunization Orientation and Competency Verification Procedure for Non-VDH Employee Vaccinators

 VDH nurses, including volunteers, may serve as preceptors as long as they are licensed at or above the level for which the student is preparing.
 Some degree programs or schools, however, require the preceptor to be licensed and educationally prepared at or above the level for which the student is preparing.

-Nursing students are welcome to join a Medical Reserve Corps unit, but they are ONLY able to vaccinate when affiliated and supervised by their nursing program.
+Nursing students are welcome to join a MRC unit, but they are ONLY able to vaccinate when affiliated and supervised by their nursing program.
 Nursing students must perform the skill in the simulation lab and be checked off by their instructor or preceptor prior to vaccinating under their instructor or preceptor.

 Pharmacists

-Pharmacists who serve as MRC volunteer vaccinators must complete the required training and skills check off as outlined in the training plan.
+Pharmacists who serve as MRC volunteer vaccinators must complete the required training and skills assessment checklist as outlined in the training plan.

-Initial training for administering all vaccines for MRC Vaccinators: Providing immunizations against vaccine preventable diseases is a critical skill.
-Therefore, all MRC Volunteers eligible to provide immunizations by their licensing, as listed above, must complete all the following training modules.
+Initial training for administering ALL vaccines for MRC Vaccinators(see below): Providing immunizations against vaccine preventable diseases is a critical skill.
+Therefore, all MRC volunteers eligible to provide immunizations by their licensing, as listed above, must complete all the following training modules.

 Note: In an urgent situation, Just in Time Training (JITT) may need to be deployed as described in this document.
 The use of JITT should not be used routinely as a substitute for the completion of the training modules.